P-p-H-d/mlib/README.md

 even if the error itself is minor.
 This is more or less the same as the use of template in C++.
 You should focus mainly on the first reported error/warning even if the link between what the compiler report and what the error is is not immediate.
+The error is always in the **oplist definition**.
 Examples of typical errors:

 * lack of inclusion of an header,
 * overriding locally operator names by macros (like NEW, DEL, INIT, OPLIST, ...),